tperezdevelopment/HarMNqEEG/README.md

 at the electrodes, skull thickness, hair thickness, and some other technical aspects.
 This GSF correction has the effect of eliminating a scale factor that affects the signal amplitude and refers all the recordings to a common baseline, which makes the recordings more comparable.
-Also, the EEG recordings are all re-reference to the Average Reference montage, which is a popular choice in qEEG and also eliminates the dependence of the EEG amplitude from the physical site where the reference electrode was located.
+Also, the EEG recordings are all re-reference to the Average Reference montage, which is a popular choice in qEEG and also eliminates the dependence of the EEG amplitude from the physical site where the reference electrode was located.</br>

 <strong>INPUT PARAMETERS:</strong></br>
-<h5>Auxiliar inputs</h5>
+<h4>Auxiliar inputs</h4>
 outputFolder_path ----------> Path of output folder</br>
 generate_cross_spectra -----> Boolean parameter.
 Case False (0), will not  necessarily
                               calculate the cross spectra. </br> Case True (1) is required to calculate the cross spectra</br>

-Data Gatherer</br>
+<h4>Data Gatherer</h4>
 raw_data_path -------------> Folder path of the raw data in .mat format.
 This folder
                              contains subfolders by each subject.
 The subfolder contains a .mat file with the following parameters:</br>
                                 - data          : an artifact-free EEG scalp data matrix, organized as nd x nt x ne, where</br>